symlPigeon/YADL/README.md

 Yes, under wayland, we may encounter many problems, such as
 - Window decoration elements are not hidden (title bar and black frame).
 - `always on top` does not work.
+- Floating window following cannot be implemented, which will destroy the function of locking the lyrics window.

 These problems originate from the implementation of the upstream library, so we don't have a suitable solution for the time being and can only wait for upstream updates.

-As an alternative, using x11 (XWayland) may be a valid solution.
+As an alternative, **using x11 (XWayland) may be a valid solution**.

 Currently, under develop mode, we can pass such environment variables to force the application to use x11: